NanoWorks-Project/NanoWorks/src/Messaging/README.md

 ### Important Considerations

-Avoid exchange and queue naming collisions by using different RabbitMQ virtual hosts and servers.
+Avoid exchange and queue name collisions by using different RabbitMQ virtual hosts and servers.

 If exchanges and queues are not configured to be auto-deleted, orphaned exchanges and queues are possible.
 This may require manual cleanup, and it can occur when configured queue names change, message types change, etc...